-Doctors have performed surgeries on wrong patients and wrong body parts.
+Doctors have performed surgeries on the wrong patients and the wrong body parts.
 A patient may be injured in some other way by a surgeon’s negligence.
 A facility’s negligence in providing post-operative care – allowing for a serious infection, for example – may also be medical malpractice.

 Obstetricians, gynecologists, and other healthcare professionals can cause lifelong problems for newborns if they are negligent prior to or during the delivery procedure.

 Birth injuries happen for a number of reasons, but the leading cause of birth injuries like cerebral palsy is a lack of oxygen.
 When medical providers do not immediately recognize and react to oxygen deprivation, injury or death may be the result.

 Cerebral palsy is frequently the consequence of a lack of oxygen during birth.
 Birth injuries may also include temporary paralysis and broken or fractured bones.

 Other mistakes that can happen during childbirth include failures to:

 3. use forceps competently

 4. anticipate other complications like a twisted umbilical cord